BitTigerInst/Smarking-G16/member/alice/README.md

 - Process to model training
 - Prepare data frame and feature list to train model
 - Train 1 model: Linear Regression
+- Train more models: Increase score to 0.9